-How to make a bath bombs in 10 minutes.
-This basic bath bomb recipe will get your kid into the bath and happy with easy to make and affordable bath bombs.
+How to make bath bombs in 10 minutes.
+This basic bath bomb recipe will get your kid into the bath and happy with easy-to-make and affordable bath bombs.

 This post contains affiliate links.

 Do you ever have a hard time convincing your kids to take a bath?
 Some nights the fight just isn’t worth it.